integr8ly/integreatly-operator/test-cases/tests/installation/a34-verify-quota-values.md

 oc get $(oc get pods -n redhat-rhoam-operator -o name | grep rhmi-operator) -n redhat-rhoam-operator -o json | jq -r '.spec.containers[0].env[] | select(.name=="QUOTA")'
 ```

-> Validate that the value of the status.quota matches the parameter from the secret.
+> Validate that the value of the status.quota matches the parameter from the secret using the mapping above.

 5. Go to OpenShift console search for config map `quota-config-managed-api-service` in redhat-rhoam-operator namespace.
-6. Depending on what the current quota value is on the testing cluster, navigate to the section of a quota config where that value is defined (e.g. for 5 million: `"name": "5"`)
+6. Depending on what the current quota value is on the testing cluster, navigate to the section of a quota config where that value is defined (e.g. for 5 million: `"param": "50"`)

 7. Compare the values of resources with what you get by running this command from the terminal